davidmreed/amaxa/README.md

 Amaxa is designed to replace complex, error-prone workflows that manipulate data exports with `VLOOKUP()` to maintain object relationships.

+## Installing, Building, and Testing Amaxa

+Amaxa requires Python 3.6, and the packages `simple_salesforce`, `pyyaml`, and `cerberus`.
+It is operating system-agnostic, but has been tested only on Linux.

+To install Amaxa, clone the Git repository.
+Then, from the repository root, issue

+    $ python setup.py install

+If you have multiple versions of Python installed, make sure to specify Python 3.6, or create a virtual environment for Amaxa.

+To work on development of Amaxa, build a virtual environment, then do

+    $ pip install -r requirements.txt -r testing-requirements.txt

+Tests are executed using `pytest`.
+If a Salesforce access token and instance URL are present in the environment variables `INSTANCE_URL` and `ACCESS_TOKEN`, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
+Note that **integration tests are destructive** and require data setup before running.
+Run integration tests **only** in a Salesforce DX scratch org (see `.gitlab-ci.yml` for the specific testing process).

 ## Running Amaxa

 The command-line API is very simple.
 To extract data, given an operation definition file `op.yml` and a credential file `cred.yml`, run